IgorBuchelnikov/ObservableComputations/README.md

 ## Multithreading
 ### Thread safety
 [*CollectionComputing&lt;TSourceItem&gt;*](#full-list-of-operators) and [*ScalarComputing&lt;TSourceItem&gt;*](#full-list-of-operators)
-* supports multiple reader threads concurrently, as long there are no modifications made by the writer thread.
+* supports multiple reader threads simultaneously, as long there are no modifications made by the writer thread.
+Exclusion: *ConcurrentDictionaring* computation, which supports simultaneous reading and modification.
-* doesn't support multiple writer threads concurrently.
+* do not support simultaneous modfications by multiple writer threads.

-* are modified while they handle [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) and [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) events of source objects.
+The computations are modified by writer thread while they handle [CollectionChanged](https://docs.microsoft.com/en-us/dotnet/api/system.collections.specialized.inotifycollectionchanged.collectionchanged?view=netframework-4.8) and [PropertyChanged](https://docs.microsoft.com/en-us/dotnet/api/system.componentmodel.inotifypropertychanged.propertychanged?view=netframework-4.8) events of source objects.

 ### Loading source data in a background thread
 Code of the window of the WPF application: